DeepakSilaych/DeepakSilaych/README.md

 <h1>Hi 👋, I'm Deeppak Silaych</h1>

-<p>3rd-year BTech student at IIT Bombay with a strong interest in Web & Blockchain</p>
+<p>I'm Deepak Silaych, a passionate 3rd-year BTech student at IIT Bombay with a strong interest in web development, machine learning, and web3.
+I have experience interning as a web developer at HealthKa and as an SDE intern at DraftAI.
+Currently, I am leading the web team as the manager of the Institute Technical Council (ITC) at IIT Bombay after starting as a convener.

+I am driven by challenges and consistently participate in competitions and hackathons that push the boundaries of web development, machine learning, and blockchain technologies.
+I am particularly excited about the potential of blockchain and web3, which I’ve been actively learning and exploring recently.

+Let’s connect if you’re interested in web development, blockchain, or innovative tech!</p>

 <h2>🛠 Skills</h2>
 <p>